The jury long ago returned its verdict on US intervention in the Middle East: a similar catastrophe in Iran must be prevented.

 The military campaign against ISIS is just the latest phase of US imperialism in the Middle East.

-On Veterans Day, we should honor those killed and injured in past US wars by stopping future ones.
+We should honor those killed and injured in past US wars by stopping future ones.

 Western-led military interventions aren't motivated by humanitarian concerns.